simplworld/simpl.world.website/_docs/services/modelservice/scopes.md

 ---
-title: Games
+title: Scopes
-permalink: /docs/services/modelservice/games/
+permalink: /docs/services/modelservice/scopes/
 layout: docs
 description:
 ---

-## Games

-### Scopes
+## Scopes

-Every game is defined by building what we call the _Scope tree_.
+Every game is defined by building what we call the _Scope tree_ when the game's modelservice starts up.

 The _Scope tree_ starts at `Game`, and it's defined as follow: